Pangolin: Etymology

-In ancient India, according to Aelian, it was known as the phattáge (φαττάγης).
+In ancient India, according to Aelian, it was known as the phattáges (φαττάγης).

 Description

 The physical appearance of a pangolin is marked by large, hardened, overlapping, plate-like scales, which are soft on newborn pangolins, but harden as the animal matures.
 They are made of keratin, the same material from which human fingernails and tetrapod claws are made, and are structurally and compositionally very different from the scales of reptiles.
 The pangolin's scaled body is comparable in appearance to a pine cone.
 It can curl up into a ball when threatened, with its overlapping scales acting as armor, while it protects its face by tucking it under its tail.
 The scales are sharp, providing extra defense from predators.

 Pangolins can emit a noxious-smelling chemical from glands near the anus, similar to the spray of a skunk.
 They have short legs, with sharp claws which they use for burrowing into ant and termite mounds and for climbing.

-The tongues of pangolins are extremely long, and like those of the giant anteater and the tube-lipped nectar bat, the root of the tongue is not attached to the hyoid bone, but is in the thorax between the sternum and the trachea.
+The tongues of pangolins are extremely long, and like those of the giant anteater and the tube-lipped nectar bat, the root of the tongue is not attached to the hyoid bone but is in the thorax between the sternum and the trachea.
 Large pangolins can extend their tongues as much as 40 cm, with a diameter of only about 0.5 cm.

-Behavior
+Behaviour

 Most pangolins are nocturnal animals which use their well-developed sense of smell to find insects.
 The long-tailed pangolin is also active by day, while other species of pangolins spend most of the daytime sleeping, curled up into a ball ("volvation").

 Arboreal pangolins live in hollow trees, whereas the ground-dwelling species dig tunnels to a depth of 3.5 m.

 Some pangolins walk with their front claws bent under the foot pad, although they use the entire foot pad on their rear limbs.
-Furthermore, some exhibit a bipedal stance for some behaviour, and may walk a few steps bipedally.
+Furthermore, some exhibit a bipedal stance for some behavior, and may walk a few steps bipedally.
 Pangolins are also good swimmers.